 Creating the cluster

-The example below creates a simple processing cluster that can get you started using Migrate for Anthos and GKE.
+The example below creates a simple processing cluster that can get you started using Migrate to Containers.
 For more advanced options, see:

 gcloud command offers many configuration options that you might want to set.
 These

 --subnetwork, and enabling

 gcloud container clusters create for more information.

 Create the cluster:

 gcloud container clusters create cluster-name \ --project project-name \ --zone=gcp-zone \ --enable-ip-alias \ --num-nodes=1 \ --machine-type=e2-standard-4 \ --cluster-version=version-number \ --network network \ --subnetwork subnetwork

 We requires a